 As a vaguely unaligned lefty voter back in the late 80s and early 90s I wandered between Plaid Cymru, the Greens and the Liberals.
-If you're of the left and grow up in a Labour heartland you rapidly learn how little interest in anyone or anything but their own self-interest Labour have so they weren't ever a serious contender.
+If you're of the left and grow up in a Labour heartland you rapidly learn how little care for anyone or anything but their own self-interest Labour have, so they weren't ever a serious contender.

 Back then the Green Party looked like a plausible alternative to vote for.
 Indeed I've argued that if we were starting our political system from scratch in the UK, with parties based on the key issues of the coming century rather than the vested financial self-interest politics of the old century, the two main parties would be the Liberals on the left and the Greens on the right (and no doubt UKIP as a third party to soak up the ever present blame-someone-else vote).

 The trouble is as they've gained the proverbial oxygen of publicity the Greens look less and less appealing.